syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the UL list id to render menu as gallery extra item.
+Specifies the UL list id to render menu as gallery extra item.